minutemailer/react-popup/README.md

 ![](https://dl.dropboxusercontent.com/u/6306766/react-popup.png)

+## Note!

+A React 0.12.* supported version can be found in the 0.1 branch and 0.1.* tagged releases

 ## Install

 For now this component is only available as a CommonJS module.
-Install it with npm (`npm install react-popup`).
+Install it with npm (`npm install react-popup --save`).
 The module exports a react component with static methods.
 Here's a simple example:

     var Popup = require('react-popup');